 • Tips:

-• I recommend PyTorch over other frameworks (Jax, Tensorflow, etc) if you’re doing MI.
-I highly recommend that you learn to Einops and einsum for tensor manipulation - if you don’t use these you’ll probably hurt yourself!
+• Try PyTorch over other frameworks (Jax, Tensorflow, etc) if you’re doing MI.
+It is best to Einops and einsum for tensor manipulation - if you don’t use these you’ll introduce a lot of subtle bugs.

 • It's very easy to overestimate how much you need to learn general pre-reqs - when in doubt, move on to MI, and go back when you notice something missing!

-2. Deeply understand transformers: A key skill in MI is to have a gears-level model in your head of the transformer - what is it as a mathematical object, what are all of the moving parts and how do they fit together, and what kinds of algorithms could this implement.
+2. Deeply understand transformers: A key skill in MI is to have a gears-level model in your head of the transformer - what the parameters and activations are and mean, what are all of the moving parts and how do they fit together.
+You want to build some intuition for what kinds of algorithms a transformer can/cannot implement.

-• Success criteria: Read the main demo for the library.
-Use TransformerLens to load GPT-2 Small in a Colab notebook, run the model, and visualise the activations.
+• Bonus: Use TransformerLens to load GPT-2 Small in a Colab notebook, run the model, and visualise the activations.

 • Bonus: Data visualization: A core skill in MI is being good at visualizing data.
 Neural networks are high dimensional objects, and you need to be able to understand what's going on!
 My research workflow looks like running an experiment, visualizing the data, staring at the data, being confused, forming more hypotheses, and iterating.
 Plot data often, and in a diversity of ways.